 When we climbed Kilimanjaro, it was a once in a lifetime sensation for all of us, and even a bit more special for our couple of friends who got engaged up there.
 What is the link between Kilimanjaro and Mexico?
-Well, they organised their wedding near Cancun, which signed us up for amazing Yucatan Peninsula holidays!
+Well, they organised their wedding near Cancun, which signed us up for an amazing Yucatan Peninsula holiday.
+I don’t think I’d have ever visited this part of the world if they didn’t get married there.
+And it would have been a shame: I loved it so much more than I expected!
 You’ll find here all the details of our two-week Yucatan Itinerary.

 Mexico, and most especially the Cancun area, had never been on my list of dream destinations.
 I only linked it to American Spring Break and crowded Chichen Itza.
 Wow, I was wrong!